TBDA-Classes/2025G2/docs/sql_data/FirstPageFigma.md

 ### Program History Graph

-#### (Note: 3 variables were detected that could be related to program history (Operating_mode and Prog_Status are enumeral, Prog_Line is a number and is dcscribed as the program block number)
+#### (Note: 3 variables were detected that could be related to program history (Operating_mode and Prog_Status are enumeral, Prog_Line is a number and is described as the program block number)

 ```sql
 SELECT